tiggerntatie/datascience-cleaning/CodeBook.md

 * README.md: a description of how the dataset files are used/produced using the R script
 * CodeBook.md: this file.
-* summary.csv: The summarized data in comma separated value format.
+* summary.txt: The summarized data in text format.
 * run_analysis.R: The R-language script
 * .gitignore: git ignore file that will exclude the source data from archiving.